apache/unomi/README.md

 on your disk and copy all the files from the lib/sigar directory into Karaf's lib/sigar directory (must be created first) EXCEPT THE SIGAR.JAR file.

-3. If you haven't done it yet, install the WAR support into Karaf by doing the following in the Karaf command line:
+3. Install the WAR support, CXF and CDI (OpenWebBeans) into Karaf by doing the following in the Karaf command line:

     ```
        feature:install -v war
-    ```

-4. You will also need to install CXF and CDI (OpenWebBeans) for the REST service support

-    ```
        feature:repo-add cxf 2.7.11
        feature:install -v cxf/2.7.11
        feature:install -v openwebbeans